almatrass/vgo-trade-site/README.md

 ### Setup
 #### Video tutorial
-You can find a video tutorial here: (insert video URL here)
+You can find a video tutorial here: https://www.youtube.com/watch?v=u7EyEQszX94&t=121s

 #### Quick setup
 First, make sure you have node.js installed, which you can do here: https://nodejs.org/